How to Succeed

-Valencia College Learning Support Centers will provide access to online tutoring services as we transition to distance learning.
+Valencia College Learning Support Centers provide free online tutoring.
 Valencia tutors will be available to support students in the areas of Math & Science, Writing, Accounting and Economics.
 Valencia tutors can be accessed in Canvas through the Help icon.

 Available library resources

 Librarians and library staff are working remotely to provide online library services and resources.
-The library will continue to support you as we move classes online.
+The library will continue to support students, whether classes are face-to-face or online.